AccelByte/extend-event-handler-python/README.md

 Before starting, you will need the following.

-1. Windows 11 WSL2 or Linux Ubuntu 22.04 with the following installed.
+1. Windows 11 WSL2 or Linux Ubuntu 22.04 or macOS 14+ with the following tools installed.

    a.
 Bash